 - Resolution: 72ppp

-And we activate the option “Align New Objects to Pixel Grid”
+And we'll activate the option “Align New Objects to Pixel Grid”

 2. Create a base guide

-We will construct two small pieces that fit one with the other generating a puzzle.
-The first thing we will have to do is determine the size of both pieces and we will create a size guide with the Pen tool- This would be recommended to be done in a layer apart from everything else, and lock it so we can use it without it bothering us.
+We'll make two small pieces that fit into each other like a puzzle.
+The first thing we need to do is determine the size of both pieces and create a size guide with the Pen tool- I recommend you do this in a separate layer and lock it so we can use it without it bothering us.

 3. Create the first piece

-We will start with an eight point star using basic geometric shapes; grab the Rectangular marquee and make a square and a diamond shape with the same size and stroke (the stroke color doesn’t really matter because we will change it later) with no fill color.
-Then we paste one on top of the other and we apply Merge, from the Pathfinder.
-Once we’ve got the first star, we create another inside.
+We'll start with an eight point star using basic geometric shapes; grab the Rectangular marquee and make a square and a diamond shape with the same size and stroke (the stroke color doesn’t really matter because we can change it later) with no fill color.
+Then we'll paste one on top of the other and apply Merge, from the Pathfinder.
+Once we’ve got the first star, we'll create another inside.

-Since now we have the principal element of our composition we can copy and paste it (CTRL C+CTRL V) for times and we place everything inside our guide.
+Since we now have the main element of our composition we can copy and paste it (CTRL C+CTRL V) four times and place everything inside our guide.

-We will create the same star as we did on the previous steps, but this time instead of putting another star inside, we will put a circle with the Ellipse tool.
+We'll create the same star as we did in the previous steps, but this time instead of putting another star inside, we'll put in a circle with the Ellipse tool.

-Once we’ve got the star with the circle, we place it in the middle of our guide and we start adding geometric elements around our design.
-To do this we will have to work with the Pen Tool, Polygon and Pathfinder.
+Once we’ve got the star with the circle, we'll place it in the middle of our guide and we'll start adding geometric elements around our design.
+To do this we'll have to work with the Pen Tool, Polygon and Pathfinder.
 We need to have in mind that the shapes need to fit with each other to get the effect of the arabic mosaic.

-We make sure our pieces fit between them.
+We'll make sure our pieces fit each other.

 5. Apply color

 Create a color palette that fits in the arabic style.
-Then, we determine the number of color we are going to use and in the swatch palette we create a folder with those colors so we have an easier access to it.
+Then, we'll determine the number of colors we're going to use and in the swatch palette we'll create a folder with those colors so we can access them easily.

-We color our design as we wish with Object>Live paint>make.
+We'll color our design as we like with Object>Live paint>make.